Animal Emergency Planning

 Emergency planning resources

 When people must leave their home during emergencies, they want to keep their pets and service animals nearby.
-That's why the so-called "Mega shelters" that Louisiana has established to shelter its residents during emergencies, also include shelters for pets.
-This enables owners to care for their own pets, which not only gives them peace of mind but also reduces the number of shelter workers needed to look after the displaced animals.
+That's why the so-called "mega shelters" that Louisiana has established to shelter its residents during emergencies also include shelters for pets.
+This enables owners to care for their pets, which not only gives them peace of mind but also reduces the number of shelter workers needed to look after the displaced animals.

 Different shelters for different needs

-During emergencies, people who are able to transport both themselves and their pets to mega shelter locations, and look after the animals while in the shelter will have that option.
+During emergencies, people who can transport both themselves and their pets to mega shelter locations and look after the animals while in the shelter will have that option.

-All CTN (Critical Transportation Need) evacuees who need help getting themselves and pets to safety will first get a ride to their local Parish Pickup Point (PPP).
+All Critical Transportation Need (CTN) evacuees who need assistance getting themselves and their pets to safety will first get a ride to their local Parish Pickup Point (PPP).
 In most cases, they can bring one small (under 35 pounds) cat or dog on their lap along with them in the evacuation vehicle.
-Workers at the pickup point, can arrange for additional pets to be rescued and brought to the shelter near where their owners will be staying.
+Larger pets will be linked to their owners at the parish pick up point and transported separately to shelter near their owners; this way, owners can care for both their small and larger pets while sheltering nearby .

 Pet owners whose health problems would interfere with their ability to take care of pets at a mega shelter can get shelter for their pets and appropriate medical accommodations for themselves at specialty locations where workers care for people's pets onsite.

-Locate pet friendly hotels along your evacuation route and keep a list in your pet’s emergency kit: petswelcome.com , www.travelpets.com , www.dogfriendly.com , or www.pettravel.com .
+Locate pet friendly hotels along your evacuation route and keep a list in your pet’s emergency kit: petswelcome.com , travelpets.com , dogfriendly.com , or pettravel.com .

 Emergency planning for livestock